Marker Logo

 Erected 2007.

 Location.
 40° 4.041′ N, 89° 26.686′ W. Marker is in Broadwell, Illinois, in Logan County.
-Marker is on North Frontage Road east of West Oak Street, on the left when traveling north.
+It is on North Frontage Road east of West Oak Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 100 North Frontage Road, Elkhart IL 62634, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Lincoln's Elkhart Connection (approx. 3.6 miles away); Elkhart Cemetery (approx. 3.6 miles away); 1917 Krupp K-14 Light Artillery Cannon (approx. 3.7 miles away); Elkhart Public Library (approx. 3.7 miles away); Route 66 in Elkhart (approx. 3.8 miles away); Veterans Memorial (approx. 3.8 miles away); Lincoln-Latham-Douglas at the Kentucky House (approx. 3.8 miles away); Heritage Corner (approx. 3.8 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Lincoln's Elkhart Connection (approx. 3.6 miles away); Elkhart Cemetery (approx. 3.6 miles away); 1917 Krupp K-14 Light Artillery Cannon (approx. 3.7 miles away); Elkhart Public Library (approx. 3.7 miles away); Route 66 in Elkhart (approx. 3.8 miles away); Veterans Memorial (approx. 3.8 miles away); Lincoln-Latham-Douglas at the Kentucky House (approx. 3.8 miles away); Heritage Corner (approx. 3.8 miles away).

-Regarding Pig Hip Restaurant.
-During and after the "Mother Road's" existence, Ernie Edwards' Pig-Hip Restaurant was one of the most popular restaurants and tourist stops in central Illinois.
-Edwards (1917-2012) bought the restaurant at age 24 when it was known as Wolf's Inn.
 He would change the name to Harbor Inn, because of the restaurant's wallpaper.
 Edwards would make it a chicken-and-beer stand for many years, until finally he would make pig-hip sandwiches.
 He is quoted by saying that "the ham comes from the left hip, never the right hip".
 As the marker says, Edwards would live to see his landmark restaurant burn down.
 Famous customers who visited the Pig-Hip Restaurant include former U.S. President Jimmy Carter and Arnold Palmer.

 Credits.
-This page was last revised on September 27, 2020.
+This page was last revised on November 17, 2024.
 It was originally submitted on September 27, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 425 times since then and 42 times this year.
+This page has been viewed 863 times since then and 44 times this year.
 Photos: 1, 2. submitted on September 27, 2020, by Jason Voigt of Glen Carbon, Illinois.